 In December I visited friends in Istanbul with my wife.
 We’d lived there from 2020-23 for work and it’s always good to visit again – on this trip we stayed in the same apartment block we’d lived in, in Şişli.

 I was fortunate enough to live nearby what you might consider Turkey’s home of ‘craft’ beer.
 Bomontiada was built in the late 1800s as a brewery by Swiss brewers the Bomonti brothers.
-Bomonti brewery was bought by Turkey’s Anadolu Efes macro brewer in the 1990s and still exists as a spin-off ‘craft’ label – their Bomonti Filtresis (unfiltered lager, 4.8%) is widely available in both bottles and on taps in many restaurants and pubs in the city, and is my go-to when not in a craft beer bar.
+Bomonti brewery was bought by Turkey’s Anadolu Efes macro-brewer in the 1990s and still exists as a spin-off ‘craft’ label – their Bomonti Filtresis (unfiltered lager, 4.8%) is widely available in both bottles and on taps in many restaurants and pubs in the city, and is my go-to when not in a craft beer bar.

-Bomontiada is now home to several bars and restaurants, including Populist, my first stop on this trip – Populist is a chain of currently 2 brewpubs which, due to peculiarities of Turkish law meaning that a brewery cannot sell its beer direct to the public, serves exclusively beer from Torch Brewery.
+Bomontiada is now home to several bars and restaurants, including Populist, my first stop on this trip – Populist is a chain of currently two brewpubs which, due to peculiarities of Turkish law meaning that a brewery cannot sell its beer direct to the public, serves exclusively beer from Torch Brewery.

 Torch and Populist are legally distinct businesses, but all beer served in Populist is Torch.
 It’s a large space with a huge capacity, and serves what I’d describe as Turkish fusion pub food.
 Burgers, but also flatbread topped with kokoreç – chopped and spiced lamb intestines.